metal-stack/metal-roles/partition/roles/sonic-config/README.md

 # sonic-config

-> Note: This role replaces the deprecated [sonic](/partition/roles/sonic/README.md) role.
+> NOTE: This role replaces the deprecated [sonic](/partition/roles/sonic/README.md) role.
 > If you are using the sonic role check the [Migration](#migration-from-sonic-role) section below.

 This role creates a `config_db.json` on a SONiC switch, configures the timezone and adds a `resolv.conf`.